ateneva/how-to-snippets/git/git-handy-snippets.md

 git stash pop

 # restore your stashed changes to working tree and keep them in your stash
-# useful if you want to apply them to multiple branches
+# useful if you want to:
+    # apply stashes to multiple branches
+    # restore an earlier stash
-git stash apply
+git stash apply stash@{3}

 # list all your stashes
 git stash list